The $H^\infty$-functional calculus for bisectorial Clifford operators: The -functional calculus

 \end{defi}

 Note, that the $\omega$-functional calculus is indicated by round brackets $f(T)$ and the polynomial calculus by square brackets $p[T]$.

-\begin{rem} We point out the polynomials of the type $p(s)=p_0+sp_1+\dots+s^np_n$ are left slice hyperholomorphic when the variable $s\in\mathbb{R}^{n+1}$ is a paravector.
+\begin{rem} We point out the polynomials of the type $p(s)=p_0+p_1s+\dots+p_ns^n$ are intrinsic functions when the variable $s\in\mathbb{R}^{n+1}$ is a paravector.
 So in the definition of the polynomial functional calculus \eqref{Eq_Polynomial}, the natural replacement of $s$ would be by an operator $T$ that is a paravector operator $T=T_0+T_1e_1+\dots+T_ne_n$.
 However, in view of the universality property of the $S$-functional calculus , see \cite{ADVCGKS}, we can replace $s$ by any fully Clifford operator $T=\sum_AT_Ae_A$ and still obtain the compatibility with the $\omega$-functional calculus. \end{rem}

 We start considering the polynomial functional calculus with some result which is basically a corollary of the product rule in Theorem~\ref{thm_Product_omega}.